codewithtrisha09/codewithtrisha09/README.md

 A desktop-based hotel management system developed using Java and JavaFX.

-Implements object-oriented programming concepts with a graphical user interface for managing hotel operations.
+Implements object-oriented programming principles with a graphical user interface for managing hotel operations.

 **Tech:**